Academic Probation

 Students are notified via their ACES email regarding their academic standing.
 Academic Standing is reviewed at the end of each fall, spring and summer semester, and will be calculated by reviewing your semester grades and prior academic history.
 It is very important that you check your email at the end of every semester for notifications about academic standing status.
 You will not receive an additional notice from NVC regarding your AP standing.

 Once a student is placed on Academic Probation, a registration hold is activated on their account.
-They are still able to register, but must meet complete certain requirements during their probationary semester.
+They are still able to register but must meet complete specific requirements during their probationary semester.
 One of them is to meet with their assigned advisor to discuss ways they can improve their GPA and be academically successful.
-Another requirement is to complete the Back on Track (BoT) non-credit course, designed to help students build strategies to improve their academic progress.

 Students may re-enroll for one semester after meeting with their